techloset/smtp-ai-b03/01_python/README.md

 ## Putting It Together – Small Project
 **Main goals**
-- I want you to combine **functions, loops, lists, strings, files** in a small but complete program.
+- Combine **functions, loops, lists, strings, files** in a small but complete program.

 **Topics**
 - Plan a small project, for example: **To‑Do List app**, **Student grade manager**, or **Simple contact manager**.